A Survey on Uncertainty Quantification Methods for Deep Learning: Application domains

-\textit{Medical diagnosis}: Deep neural network models have achieved tremendous success in a wide variety of medical applications, including medical imaging, clinical diagnosis support, and treatment planning \cite{oh2020deep,van2016combining,cirecsan2013mitosis}.
-However, one critical concern for deploying deep learning systems in the medical domain is trustworthy of the neural network predictions, since deep learning models tend to be over-confident even for a wrong prediction \cite{loftus2022uncertainty}.
-The issue is important for medical applications because a wrong decision can be life-threatening.
-In this regard, a trustworthy deep neural network model should be able to convey uncertainty in its predictions.
-Both data uncertainty and model uncertainty exist in medical domains.
-Data uncertainty comes from noisy measurements from medical devices, ambiguous class labels (e.g., non-consensus tumor boundary annotations on imagery between different radiologists), and registration errors between medical imagery taken at different times or from different devices~\cite{gong2022uncertainty}.
-Model uncertainty also exists because patient subjects in the test cases may not be well-represented in the training set.
-There exist several challenges to developing UQ methods in the medical domain.
-First, there are multiple sources of data with diverse noise or uncertainty.
-For example, in MRI imagery, the measurement error is an important contributing factor while in clinical notes, semantic uncertainty (ambiguity) is more important.
-It is important to consider the unique uncertainty source for a particular problem.
-Second, it is important to enhance the interpretability of a model's uncertainty quantification.
-Currently, interpretability of deep learning in medical domains is still an open research area.
-Many works exist for uncertainty-aware deep learning models in medical domains.
-These works can be generally divided into those related to medical imaging and those for non-medical imaging applications \cite{loftus2022uncertainty}.
-In medical imaging, numerous deep imagery segmentation or classification methods have been studied for MRI, ultrasound, and cohere tomography (CT) imagery~\cite{kohl2018probabilistic,edupuganti2020uncertainty}.
-These studies often focus on data uncertainty due to the ambiguous object label boundary of the MRI images \cite{natekar2020demystifying,qin2021super}, and the registration uncertainty \cite{chen2021deep} due to the registration error between different frames or sensors.
-The second category, non-medical imaging applications, is mostly related to clinical diagnosis support and treatment planning from Electronic Health Records (EHR).
-EHR contains temporal health records of patients (e.g. medications, lab orders, clinical notes) and global contextual features (e.g. gender, age, ethnicity, body index).
-Recurrent neural networks and graph neural networks have been applied to EHR data to predict patient diseases and possible treatment (e.g., personalized healthcare)~\cite{zhang2020inprem}.
-The presence of significant variability in patient-specific predictions and optimal decisions \cite{dusenberry2020analyzing} requires a model to capture prediction uncertainty in clinical decision systems.
-This allows the model to refer highly uncertain cases to clinicians for further diagnosis.
-The uncertainty-aware automatic clinical systems flow chart is shown in Fig.~\ref{fig:medicalflow}.
+\textit{Medical diagnosis}: DNN models have achieved tremendous success in various medical applications, including medical imaging, clinical diagnosis support, and treatment planning \cite{oh2020deep}.
+However, a critical concern is that deep learning models tend to be over-confident even for a wrong prediction \cite{loftus2022uncertainty}, which can lead to serious consequences.
+Thus, it is essential to estimate the prediction uncertainty (confidence).
+Both data uncertainty and model uncertainty exist in medical problems.
+Data uncertainty arises from noisy measurements from medical devices, ambiguous class labels (e.g., non-consensus tumor boundary annotations between different radiologists), and registration errors between medical imagery taken at different times or from different devices~\cite{gong2022uncertainty}.
+Model uncertainty also exists because patient cases in the test cases may not be well-represented in the training set.
+There are several challenges in developing UQ methods.
+First, medical data contains diverse sources of noise and uncertainty.
+Second, Interpretability in uncertainty quantification is important, but it remains an unsolved issue in medical problems.
+Existing uncertainty-aware deep learning models in medical domains can be categorized into those related to medical imaging and those for non-medical imaging applications \cite{loftus2022uncertainty}.
+In medical imaging, deep learning is often used for segmentation or classification of magnetic resonance imaging, ultrasound, and coherence tomography imagery~\cite{edupuganti2020uncertainty}.
+These studies often focus on data uncertainty due to ambiguous labels \cite{qin2021super}, or image registration uncertainty \cite{chen2021deep}.
+Non-medical imaging applications are mostly related to clinical diagnosis support and treatment planning from Electronic Health Records.
+The presence of significant variability in personalized predictions \cite{dusenberry2020analyzing} requires a model to capture prediction uncertainty.